Occulus-Server/Occulus-Eris/zzzz_modular_occulus/bin/discord-bot/README.md

 Set these enviromental variables:

-- `BYOND_REST_RPC_PORT` - The intended port you want to use for remote calls.
+- `BYOND_GATEWAY_RPC_PORT` - The intended port you want to use for remote calls.
 The default is 33621.
 - `DISCORD_KEY` - Your bot user's discord key.

   OR